Keyword (s) “population is aging” and” individuals”. Individuals refer to elderly citizens.

 With an ageing population, the positive externalities in healthcare will increase accordingly.
 For example, more health screening for the elderly enables the early detection of health problems, and therefore, increases the possibility of full recovery.
 This enables them to increase their retirement age and take fewer sick leave, and as the quantity and quality of labour increases, the potential growth for the country as a whole, increases.
 Increased healthcare expenditure, therefore, helps to attain allocative efficiency in the consumption of healthcare.
 However, with fading economic growth, tax revenue which is income-induced is unlikely to increase much.
 Holding government tax revenue constant, this necessitates reduced expenditure on street lights which implies that the quantity is now below the optimal level and allocative inefficiency results.

-Synthesis: The opportunity cost of increased expenditure is higher for individuals.
+The opportunity cost of increased expenditure is higher for individuals than for the government.
 The opportunity cost is highest for the poorer individuals who may have to continue working beyond their retirement age and forgo leisure.
 This may not be an opportunity cost for the government since Singapore has abundant reserves to finance expenditure in all merit and public goods.
-Increased healthcare expenditure, therefore, does not imply a decrease in expenditure on public goods.
-With equity as a
+Increased healthcare expenditure, therefore, does not necessarily imply a decrease in expenditure on public goods.
+However, with equity as a microeconomic aim, more subsidies are likely to be given to poorer individuals and this decreases their opportunity cost.
+They can now reduce their working hours and reduce their opportunity cost in terms of leisure forgone.